Lightstreamer/Lightstreamer-JMS-example-Chat-client-javascript/README.md

   });
 ```

-To access the demo from a web browser copy it somewhere under you root webserver directory.
+To access the demo from a web browser copy it somewhere under your root webserver directory.
 You can also add it to the standard Lightstreamer demo pages under "LightstreamerHome/pages/demos" directory and access it as: <i>http://_your_lightstreamer_http_address_/demos/ChatDemo_JMS/</i>.

-You can also simply start by opening the index.html file with your browser.
+## Running the Demo ##

+The JMS Gateway Chat Demo requires the following components to be
+configured and running in order to function properly:

+* a JMS broker;
+* the Chat Demo Service;
+* a Lightstreamer instance running a properly configured JMS Gateway;
+* this Client.

+Please refer to Lightstreamer web site [download page](http://www.lightstreamer.com/download) to find Lightstreamer and JMS Gateway download packages.
+See below for the Service part of this Demo and other Demos for the JMS Gateway.

 # See Also #